 Completely free to use

 Over 140 funding choices

 Funds of £500 to £50 million available

-What is a grant and can my business get one?
+What is a grant in business and can my company get one?

 A grant is a sum of money given by the government or a public or private sector organisation either for a general purpose (eg to start a business) or something more specific (eg to research specific overseas markets).

-To access grants, normally you or your business must satisfy strict qualification criteria.
+To apply for a small business grant, normally you or your business must satisfy strict qualification criteria.
 Sometimes grants are only available to startups, in other cases more established firms can apply.
 You may have to operate in a certain sector or location.
 A grant might only be available to those who sell or want to sell overseas or to a business owner from a specific group, whether that’s linked to gender, ethnicity, age or other criteria.